This document is only valid for the day on which it is accessed. Please read our disclaimer.

 Exposed infants <6 months of age

 If the Mother is non-immune and exposure occurred less than 6 days earlier, discuss use of immunoglobulin with the team caring for the woman.
-If mother's immunity cannot be checked in time to give IVIG within 6 days of first exposure then give IVIG.
+If mother's immunity cannot be checked in time to give immunoglobulin within 6 days of first exposure then give immunoglobulin.

 NHIG dosing for Measles post-exposure prophylaxis